saim22r/Ansible/README.md

 192.168.33.11 ansible_connection=ssh ansible_ssh_user=vagrant ansible_ssh_pass=vagrant
 ````
 - Check connection `ansible all -m ping`.
 To check one host replace all with the host name.
-## Installing nginx using ansible and YAML
+## Installing nginx and nodejs using ansible and YAML
 - Navigate to `cd /etc/ansible`
 - Create a playbook in this directory `sudo nano PLAYBOOK_NAME.yml`
 - Write the code in the file, keeping an eye on indentation